-A comprehensive condition assessment performed on all SPS assets in April 2015 had a rating of 9.2.
-As mentioned above, an asset condition assessment satisfying requirements of GASB 34 is reported every 3 years.
-The last reporting occurred in 2013, thus the next comprehensive condition assessment will be reported in 2016.
+A comprehensive condition assessment performed on all SPS assets in 2016 had a rating of 9.2.
+As mentioned above, an asset condition assessment satisfying requirements of GASB 34 is required every 3 years.
+The last reporting occurred in 2016, thus the next comprehensive condition assessment will be reported in 2019.